DrewCyber/ipfs-media-delivery-network/README.md

 #### IPFS Mode

+- **embedded** (default): Runs a full IPFS node inside the application
+  - No external IPFS node required - fully standalone
+  - Creates its own repository at the configured path
+  - Uses custom ports to avoid conflicts with existing IPFS nodes
+  - Higher memory footprint but zero external dependencies
+  - Recommended for production deployments and most users
+  - Good for isolated environments and automatic deployments

 - **external**: Connects to an existing IPFS node (e.g., IPFS Desktop, kubo daemon)
   - Requires a running IPFS node on the configured API port (default: 5001)
   - Uses HTTP API to interact with the node
   - Lower memory footprint as IPFS runs in a separate process
   - Good for development or when IPFS Desktop is already running

-- **embedded**: Runs a full IPFS node inside the application
-  - No external IPFS node required - fully standalone
-  - Creates its own repository at the configured path
-  - Uses custom ports to avoid conflicts with existing IPFS nodes
-  - Higher memory footprint but zero external dependencies
-  - Good for production deployments or isolated environments

 #### Add Options